cairo-book/cairo-book/src/ch16-01-optimizing-storage-costs.md

     <span class="caption">Shifting to the left or to the right an integer value</span>
 </div>

-- applying a mask (`AND` operator) on an integer value isolates some bits of this integer.
+- applying a mask (`AND` operator) on an integer value isolates some bits of this integer

 <div align="center">
     <img src="mask.png" alt="applying a mask" width="500px"/>